top of page

 🗒️ The Quiet Rules Underneath

-If they don’t fit now, we can meet them with care and, when there’s capacity, update them.
+If they don’t fit your life now, we meet them with care — not shame.

 🗒️ Moving From Knowing to Doing

-It means the smallest possible step that feels safe enough to try.
+It means the smallest next step that feels manageable for your system right now.

-· Name the feeling out loud instead of swallowing it.
+• naming the feeling instead of swallowing it

 🗒️ A Gentle Reminder

-At Conscious Detox Living, our approach grows the way we live it: slow, real, capacity-led.
+At Conscious Detox Living, we live this too:

 with presence and care